wenzhuo727/wen/_pages/about.md

 **[Mar.
 2024]**
 * I will attend [**EGU2024**](https://www.egu24.eu/) at Vienna, Austria in person during Apr.
 14-19 (for the first time to attend the assembly).

-* New paper led by Jiahao Han was published in [Science of the Total Environment](https://doi.org/10.1016/j.scitotenv.2024.169992).
-The main topic is about the time-continuous LST data simulation using deep learning (U-Net family) [Download paper here](https://wenzhuo727.github.io/wen/files/STE2024.pdf)

 **[Feb.
 2024]**
-* The [abstract](https://meetingorganizer.copernicus.org/EGU24/EGU24-4191.html) submitted to [**EGU2024**](https://www.egu24.eu/) is already online.

 * New paper led by [Dr. Yanru Yu](https://www.researchgate.net/profile/Yanru-Yu-2) was published in [IEEE Transactions on Geoscience and Remote Sensing](https://doi.org/10.1109/TGRS.2024.3368707).
 This study is to achieve the simple and rapid acquisition of high-precision all-weather high temporal and spatial resolution daily mean land surface temperature data.
 [Download paper here](https://wenzhuo727.github.io/wen/files/TGRS2024.pdf)

+* The [abstract](https://meetingorganizer.copernicus.org/EGU24/EGU24-4191.html) submitted to [**EGU2024**](https://www.egu24.eu/) is already online.

+**[Jan.
+2024]**
+* New paper led by Jiahao Han was published in [Science of the Total Environment](https://doi.org/10.1016/j.scitotenv.2024.169992).
+The main topic is about the time-continuous LST data simulation using deep learning (U-Net family) [Download paper here](https://wenzhuo727.github.io/wen/files/STE2024.pdf)

 -------------